-the Brahmens, who spoke of an antecedent period, BOOK II. when the sovereigns of Hindustan were masters of CHAP.
-10. great power and great magnificence.
-It was of importance to weigh these pretensions; because the rude writers of rude nations have almost always spoken of antecedent times as deserving all the praise with which their powers of rhetoric or song could If the descriptions of antiquity preexalt them. sented by the Brahmens bore the consistent marks of truth and reality, a degree of intrinsic evidence would be attached to them.
+This was a theory invented to preserve as much as actual observation would allow to be preserved, of a pre-established and favourite creed.
+It was not an inference from what was already known.
+It was a gratuitous assumption.
+It preceded inquiry, and no inquiry was welcome, but that which yielded matter for its support.
+1 when the sovereigns of Hindustan were masters of great power and great magnificence.
+It was of importance to weigh these pretensions; because the rude writers of rude nations have almost always spoken of antecedent times as deserving all the praise with which their powers of rhetoric or song could exalt them.
+If the descriptions of antiquity presented by the Brahmens bore the consistent marks of truth and reality, a degree of intrinsic evidence would be attached to them.
 If these descriptions flew wide of all resemblance to human affairs, and were nothing but wild unnatural fictions, they would be so far from proving an antecedent state of knowledge and civilization, that they would prove the reverse.
 And, had the Hindus remained fixed from the earliest ages in the semibarbarous state, it is most certain that the Brahmens would have given to us just such accounts of antiquity as those we have actually received at their hands.